stumpc5/chess960/README.md

 The results have their own [markdown page](README_ANALYSIS.md) analyzing all 960 starting positions.

-Here is the example for the standard opening and the opening with queen and king interchanged:
+Here is the example for the standard opening and the opening with Queen and King interchanged:

 | Board                            | # Played Matches        | White           | Draw           | Black           |
 |----------------------------------|:-----------------------:|:---------------:|:--------------:|:---------------:|